cyril-vassallo/Rookie/README.md

 - Author : Cyril VASSALLO
 - Project: 2021

-# What is Rookie PHP ?
+# What is Rookie ?

 ## Made for Learning
 Rookie has been build for new developer that are learning PHP.